TylerQube/TalonsQuorridor/README.md

 A Python implementation of an AI designed to play the boardgame Quorridor, which also won a single elimination tournament at the Illinois Math & Science Academy's 2022 Intersession "Teach Your Computer to Play Games".

-This repository contains the game-playing AI, as well as all scaffold code required to simulate a game against another player or AI.
+This repository contains our game-playing AI in /Qorridor/TAlanSPlayer.py, as well as all scaffold code (written by the instructor) required to simulate a game against another player or AI.

 Talons uses the A* pathfinding algorithm to determine the shortests path to victory, as well as minimax to examine several moves ahead and select the most advantageous option.